The Akida Neural Processor

-The core data structure used by the Akida Execution Engine is a neural network model, which itself is a linear stack of layers.
+The core data structure used by the Akida runtime is a neural network model, which itself is a linear stack of layers.

 MetaTF leverages the TensorFlow framework and PyPI for BrainChip tools installation.
 The major difference with other machine learning frameworks is that the data exchanged between layers is not the usual dense multidimensional arrays, but sets of spatially organized events that can be modelled as sparse multidimensional arrays.

 Throughout this documentation, those events will often be referred as “spikes”, due to their close similarity with the signals exchanged by biological neurons.

 The MetaTF ML framework comprises three main python packages:

 the Akida python package is an interface to the Brainchip Akida Neuromorphic System-on-Chip (NSoC).
 To allow the development of Akida models without an actual Akida hardware, it includes a runtime, an Hardware Abstraction Layer (HAL) and a software backend that simulates the Akida NSoC (see Figure 4 and Figure 5).